timburr1/timburr1.github.io/cv.md

 * Learned Godot and DialogueManager from tutorials, practiced by creating simpler games
 * Leveraged prior knowledge of Python and object-oriented design principles to create an immersion-style game for Spanish learners
 * Created and launched Barkelona on Steam and Itch.io
-* Used JavaScript, React, Vite, AWS Amplify, Google Domains, and AWS Certificate Manger to create a web site to market and distribute the game to schools
+* Used JavaScript, React, TailwindCSS, Vite, AWS Amplify, Google Domains, and AWS Certificate Manger to create a web site to market and distribute the game to schools

 May 2020 - June 2022